 Climbing Mont Blanc takes two days.
 We start by driving to Les Houches (10 min) and then taking uplifts on the Bellevue cable car followed by the Tramway du Mont Blanc train to the Refuge du Nid d’Aigle which sits at 2372m.
 From here we hike to the Tête Rousse hut (3167m) for an overnight stay in preparation for our summit attempt the following morning.

 3.3km / 794m up / 0m down / 2 hours

 On summit day we wake up very early and ascend to the summit of Mont Blanc.
 This will take between 8-10 hours depending on conditions and your physical ability.
 On the descent from the summit, we spend the night in the Goûter hut (3813m).
 By having this second night in the Goûter hut we are less in a rush to make it down to the valley or the Tête Rousse hut, and it also means we cross the Grand Couloir early the following day.
 These are all carefully considered factors that we’ve analysed over many years guiding this route to maximise your chance of a successful summit.

 10.9km / 1741m up / 1071m down / 8-10 hours

 In the morning we descend from the Goûter hut (3813m) to the Refuge du Nid d’Aigle (2372m) and take the Tramway du Mont Blanc followed by the Bellevue cable car down to Les Houches.
 The descent normally takes around 4-5 hours.
-We then drive back to the Chamonix and that signals the end of the climb.
+You then travel back to the Chamonix and that signals the end of the climb.
 This will normally be around 13:00-14:00 in the afternoon.
-Usually everyone heads out into Chamonix for dinner together on the final evening to round off the week.
-Our guides join and the atmosphere is always one of celebration, relief, epic stories and future plans.
+Usually everyone heads out into Chamonix for dinner or drinks together to round off the week.

 4.8km / 0m up / 1470m down / 4 hours

 Depart.
 After one last hearty breakfast we sadly bid farewell.
 Check-out is at 10am.